hvwaldow/ncfilter.py/README.md

 # compress_netcdf

-Compresses a netcdf file by first converting float32 or float64 type 2D, 3D or 4D fields into short unsigned integers with offset and scaling factor and then compressing with zlib compression.
+Compresses a netcdf file by first converting float32 or float64 type 2D, 3D or 4D fields into short unsigned integers with offset and scaling factor.
+Then compress with zlib compression.

 ## Author: